Mayville High School, Southsea: Dyslexia

 The school runs the Harden-Davies Dyslexia Unit, catering to dyslexia, dyscalculia, dyspraxia, and mild speech and language disorders.
 Children aged 4 to 16 can receive an individual program of support to help them overcome their particular difficulties.

 Wyvern House was opened in September 2023 and is an alternative provision catering for pupils mainly with ASD, ADHD and SEMH.
 A multi-disciplinary team works alongside SEN teachers to educate pupils between the ages of 11 - 16.

 Performing Arts

 Mayville High School runs dedicated departments for Drama, Music, and Dance, and has facilities on the school premises for rehearsals and performances.
 Pupils have opportunities for one-to-one classes in singing, acting, and public speaking, as well as collaborative work in Mayville's orchestra, choir, or band.
-Every year, Mayville pupils can participate in the Rock Challenge.
+Every year, Mayville pupils can participate in Dance Live.

 The school launched the Mayville Academy of Performing Arts (MAPA) in April 2018.
 The academy offers courses in Dance, Singing, Drama, and Technical Theatre, all of which conclude in stage performances for parents in the school's theatre studios, or for the wider public at nearby venues like The Kings Theatre and Portsmouth Guildhall.

 A number of Mayville High School pupils have gained LAMDA qualifications, and performed at a professional level in West End productions.